filthsystem/get-off-my-lawn-raided/README.md

 ## License
-*Get Off My Lawn ReServed* is available under the MIT license.
+*Get Off My Lawn Raided* is available under the MIT license.
 The project, code, and assets found in this repository are available for free public use (as long as credited).